PapaMadeleine2022/work/vision/detection-recognition/tools/README.md

-### drawRecFromXml.py
+### drawRecFromVOCXml.py
-`drawRecFromXml.py`  can draw some rectangles on an image according to the relative xml file.
+`drawRecFromVOCXml.py`  can draw some rectangles on an image according to the relative VOC xml file.